jank-st/stm32U0_training_materials/adc/adc_handson_basic.md

 4. Add value to `Live variables`
 5. Try to head the device

-## Convert ADC data to real temperature
+# CubeIDE - Convert ADC data to real temperature

 1. Add temperature variable to *USER CODE PV* section: